nth221/TransPAD/README.md

 As shown in Figure 1-(a), The paper demonstrates that anomaly localization can be achieved by utilizing the Transformer’s attention weights as anomaly scores.
 Additionally, it presents in the preliminaries that frame-level anomaly detection, such as anomaly detection in tabular datasets, is possible using a novel approach called random/criteria sampler (Figure 1-(b)).

 In the experiments, TransPAD was compared against existing anomaly detection methods across 10 benchmark tabular datasets.
-The results showed that TransPAD achieved up to a 24% improvement in AUROC (Area Under the Receiver Operating Characteristic Curve) compared to RDP (Random Distance Prediction) [^2], which was the best-performing method among the existing unsupervised point anomaly detection methods.
+The results showed that TransPAD achieved up to a 24% improvement in AUROC (Area Under the Receiver Operating Characteristic Curve) compared to RDP (Random Distance Prediction) [^2], which was the best-performing method among the existing unsupervised point anomaly detection methods.

 <p align="center">
   <img src="images/umap_visualizations.jpg" alt="Figure 2" width="80%">